MicrosoftDocs/mixed-reality/mixed-reality-docs/getting-a-holographicspace.md

 ## Create a frame of reference for your holographic content

-Your app's content must be positioned in a [spatial coordinate system](coordinate-systems-in-directx.md) in order to be rendered.
+Your app's content must be positioned in a [spatial coordinate system](coordinate-systems-in-directx.md) to be rendered in the HolographicSpace.
 The system provides two primary frames of reference which you can use to establish a coordinate system for your holograms.

 There are two kinds of reference frames in Windows Holographic: reference frames attached to the device, and reference frames that remain stationary as the device moves through the user's environment.
 The holographic app template uses a stationary reference frame by default; this is one of the simplest ways to render world-locked holograms.